Male headship, polygamy, and slavery

-for one man to use his power over other people.
+one man to use his power over others.

-One of the biggest arguments among fundamentalist Christians who support male headship is that the patriarchs in the Bible practiced male headship, but they also practiced polygamy and slavery too.
+One of the biggest arguments fundamentalist Christians use to support the false doctrine of male headship is the example of the patriarchs in the Bible, but they also practiced polygamy and slavery too.

-Abraham was a friend of God, yet he practiced all three, so does God condone these three practices?
-The Bible says Abraham’s father worshiped false gods (Joshua 24:2).
-God was calling Abraham out of that culture by first asking him to separate from his family and move out in faith.
-Even after he moved far away, Abraham’s life was a journey with God leading him and teaching him lessons throughout his lifetime.
+The Bible calls Abraham a friend of God, yet he practiced all three, so does God condone these practices?
+It’s important to remember the Bible is not a code book, but a casebook of stories.
+These stories all have beginnings and endings.
+Many times they start without God and reveal God’s leading humans to a better and more compassionate way to live.
+If Abraham’s fathers worshiped false gods (Joshua 24:2), then surely Abraham had a lot to learn.
+God was calling Abraham out of a culture that was abusive to women and children.
+Child sacrifice and selling wives were common in that day.
+God led Abraham by asking him to separate from his family and move out in faith.
+Even after he moved far away, Abraham’s life was a journey with God leading and teaching him lessons throughout his lifetime.

-Some people say God never changes and this is what God allows.
-I agree that God’s character of love never changes, but God’s methods of dealing with the human race have changed over and over.
-The bigger picture shows us how God stoops to meet sinful and frightened people wherever they are at the time.
+Some people say God never changes and what God allows in one period is okay in another.
+While God’s character of love never changes, it doesn’t take much reading of the Bible to notice God’s methods of dealing with the human race have changed over and over.
+The big picture shows us how God stoops down to earth so he can meet people wherever they are in their journeys.
+Never was this made more clear than when God became human and lived among us in the form of Jesus.

 The Spirit of the Lord is on me,